 Lesson example 2: It's All About the Journey (Goal Setting)

-Though designed for display in a classroom environment, the lesson which is accessible to anyone with the link, can be shared with your group.
-This can be done via the MyMahi Group Discussion feature (instructions here) or via whatever system that you normally use with your group such as email, Google Classroom, Microsoft Teams etc.
+Though designed for display in a classroom environment, the lessons can be shared with individuals by copying and sharing the lesson link.
+Lessons can also be shared via the MyMahi Group Discussion feature (instructions here) or via whatever system that you normally use with your group such as email, Google Classroom, Microsoft Teams etc.